-First Name Last Name The Judge Advocate General's Legal Center and School Attn: 225th OBC 600 Massie Road Charlottesville, VA 22903 We will collect your uniform and provide it to you upon your arrival at OBC.
+First Name Last Name The Judge Advocate General's Legal Center and School Attn: 229th OBC 600 Massie Road Charlottesville, VA 22903

-II.6.
+We will collect your uniform and provide it to you upon your arrival at OBC.

+II.7.
 Administrative Requirement

-II.6.1.
-Inprocessing Requirement
+II.7.1.
+In-processing Requirement

-This is the list of documents you will need to get your pay started, get your family members enrolled in the Defense Enrollment Eligibility Reporting System (DEERS).
+Below are the lists of documents you will need to get your pay started and to get your family members enrolled in the Defense Enrollment Eligibility Reporting System (DEERS).
 Failure to provide any of these documents will significantly impact your pay and benefits.
+Ensure you have a digital copy available.

+You will need the following documents to get your pay started or corrected:
-- DA form 71 (Oath of Office) 3 copies. - Orders (PCS) and all amendments 10 copies

-Active Duty officers must bring their Permanent Change of Station (PCS) Orders which take you to your next assignment.
+- 1) DA form 71 (Oath of Office) - 2) Orders (PCS) and all amendments. - a.
+Active Duty officers must bring their Permanent Change of Station (PCS) Orders, which take you to your next assignment.
 Reserve and National Guard personnel may have one or two orders covering DCC and OBC.
-Verify your name, address, and SSN on all orders - if there are any errors, notify your unit or JARO (for Active Duty) immediately to ensure there are no delays in receiving pay/benefits.

-• DD 93 (Record of Emergency Data) - 2 copies

-Your DD93 must have been completed within the last 12 months.
-If you do not have a current DD93, you will complete it during in-processing.

-• Servicemembers Group Life Insurance (SGLI) Certificate - 2 copies
+Verify your name, address, and SSN on all orders if there are any errors, notify your unit or JARO (for Active Duty) immediately to ensure there are no delays in receiving pay/benefits. - 3) DD 93 (Record of Emergency Data) - a.
+Your DD93 must have been completed within the last 12 months. - 4) Servicemembers Group Life Insurance (SGLI) Certificate - 5) DD Form 214 (if applicable) showing any prior service - a.

-If you do not have one or would like to update yours, you will complete it during in-processing.

-• DD Form 214 (if applicable) showing any prior service - 2 copies

 If you have at least 4 years + 1 day of prior service, you are eligible for "E-pay" (listed as O-1E on pay charts).
 Active duty time for Reservists and National Guard Soldiers can count towards "E" pay.
 Bring your reserve retirement points report, if applicable.
-In order to qualify for "E-pay" as a USAR/ARNG Soldier you must have at least 1,640 points.
+In order to qualify for "E-pay" as a USAR/ARNG Soldier, you must have at least 1,640 points. - 6) USAR/ARNG ONLY: Lease/Mortgage with Officer's name - a.
+This is necessary to obtain housing allowance for dependents.

-• USAR/ARNG ONLY:

-Lease/Mortgage with Officer's name- 2 copies This is necessary to obtain housing allowance for dependents.

-• DA Form 5960 (BAH) - 2 copies
+7) DA Form 5960 (BAH)

 You will need the following documents to enroll a family member in DEERS.
-Document must be original or certified original (no copies). \\\
+Document must be original or certified original (no copies).

-- 1) Social Security Card (Óriginal or Certified Original) - 2) Marriage Certificate (Original or Certified Original) - 3) Divorce Decree (Original or Certified Original with Judge's Signature) - 4) Adoption Decree (Original or Certified Original with Judge's Signature) - 5) When Enrolling Family Members\, the FOLLOWING ARE REQUIRED: - Birth Certificate - Social Security Card

-\ IF 21 YEARS OLD AND OVER, PHOTO ID IS REQUIRED (MUST PROVIDE LETTER FROM REGISTRAR'S OFFICE STATING THEY ARE FULL-TIME STUDENTS AND HAVE THE EXPECTED GRADUATION DATE - MUST BE ON SCHOOL LETTERHEAD)

-6) When Enrolling stepchildren, the following ARE REQUIRED:

-- Marriage Certificate (Original or Certified Original) - Birth Certificate (Original or Certified Original) - Social Security Card (Original or Certified Original) - 7) When an ID is issued, THE FOLLOWING TWO FORMS OF ID ARE REQUIRED: - One must be a photo ID: Driver's License, State ID, valid passport - Secondary form of ID: Original Social Security Card, Voter Registration Card, or Birth Certificate - 8) Dual Military must also provide the following, in order to be enrolled under each other's record: - Marriage Certificate (Original or Certified Original) - Photo ID (Original) - Social Security Card (Original or Certified Original)
+- 1) Social Security Card (Original or Certified Original) - 2) Marriage Certificate (Original or Certified Original) - 3) Divorce Decree (Original or Certified Original with Judge's Signature) - 4) Adoption Decree (Original or Certified Original with Judge's Signature) - 5) When Enrolling Family Members, the FOLLOWING ARE REQUIRED: - Birth Certificate - Social Security Card - IF 21 YEARS OLD AND OVER, PHOTO ID IS REQUIRED (MUST PROVIDE LETTER FROM REGISTRAR'S OFFICE STATING THEY ARE FULL-TIME STUDENTS AND HAVE THE EXPECTED GRADUATION DATE - MUST BE ON SCHOOL LETTERHEAD) - 6) When enrolling stepchildren, the following ARE REQUIRED: - Marriage Certificate (Original or Certified Original) - Birth Certificate (Original or Certified Original) - Social Security Card (Original or Certified Original) - 7) When an ID is issued, THE FOLLOWING TWO FORMS OF ID ARE REQUIRED: - One must be a photo ID: Driver's License, State ID, valid passport - Secondary form of ID: Original Social Security Card, Voter Registration Card, or Birth Certificate - 8) Dual Military must also provide the following, in order to be enrolled under each other's record: - Marriage Certificate (Original or Certified Original) - Photo ID (Original) - Social Security Card (Original or Certified Original)

-II.6.2.
+II.7.2.
 Leave (or absences) and Passes during OBC